 Health Care Flexible Spending Account

-A Health Care FSA allows you to set aside pre-tax money to pay for eligible health care expenses for you and your qualified dependents.
+A Health Care Flexible Spending Account (FSA) allows you to set aside pre-tax money to pay for eligible health care expenses for you and your qualified dependents.
 Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care, including orthodontia; and over-the-counter (OTC) products with a physician’s prescription.

 You can contribute anywhere from $100 up to $2,700 annually to a Health Care FSA, and your entire annual election is eligible to be reimbursed prior to you having the full amount deducted from your pay.